matalin608/01-Introduction/README.md

 # 01-Introduction

+Hello github user!
+You're likely either my professor, a curious friend, or incredibly lost.
+This is my first graded assignment for Game Technology class at Indiana University.

 Hello, class!
 This is the first assignment for MSCH-C220.
 The requirements for this assignment are as follows:

 Write a Python program that displays answers to the following questions: